iliadmitriev/openssl-scripts/README.md

 * `root.pas` - a passphrase for root.key (keep it safe and secret)
 * `root.pem` - root CA certificate, it needs to be added to System, and make it trusted
 * `root.srl` - serial number of certificate
-if you run script again previous versions of files will be overwritten
 4. add `root.pem` to your system trusted certificates
 5. create your personal certificate
 ```shell